boengkar2020/bottle-boilerplate/README.md

-### Old style boilerplate for bottle framework, mako, vue, and vuetify
+### Old style boilerplate for bottle framework, mako, vue 3, and vuetify 3

 To using this boilerplate, i recommend use virtualenv.